jbnicolai/tarifa/README.md

 npm run mocha -- test/actions/prepare
 ```

-To test the siging process for ad-hoc distribution on ios you need to provide a developer identity, a provisioning file and a bundleid:
+To test the signing process for ad-hoc distribution on ios you need to provide a developer identity, a provisioning file and a bundleid:

 ```
-npm run mocha -- test/actions/sign_ios.js --identity="iPhone Distribution: xxxxxxxxxxxxxxxxxxxxx (xxxxxxxxxx)" --provision="/my/path/to/project.mobileprovision" --id="com.42loops.test"
+npm run mocha -- test/actions/sign_ios.js --identity="iPhone Distribution: xxxxxxxxxxxxxxxxxxxxx (xxxxxxxxxx)" --provision="/my/path/to/project.mobileprovision" --id="com.42loops.test" --dist="store"
 ```

 To test the signing process for company app distribution on wp8, you need to provide the path of your certificate and the password: